chainflag/solidctf/README.md

 ### Build Challenge

 Create challenge project based on [example](https://github.com/chainflag/eth-challenge-base/tree/main/example)
-* `contracts` is a directory used to store challenge contract, you should code isSolved() function for the contract to check if it is solved
+* `contracts` is the challenge contract directory, and you should code [isSolved()](https://github.com/chainflag/eth-challenge-base/blob/main/example/contracts/Example.sol#L18) function for the contract to check if it is solved
-* `chall.env` is for setting environment variables of docker container, including web3 provider, token secret and token expiration seconds
+* `chall.env` is used to set environment variables of docker container, including web3 provider, token secret and token expiration seconds
-* `info.yaml` is config info regarding the contract challenge, you can specify challenge description, flag, contract name, etc. in this file
+* `info.yaml` is the config for specifying challenge description, flag, contract name, constructor etc. See more details in this file comments

 **Environment variable defaults**